7Block Labs

 TL;DR for 2026

-• Operations: both API and gateway traffic count toward stats/billing; credit quotas reset daily at 00:00 UTC. (docs.metamask.io)
+• Operations: Both API and gateway traffic count towards your usage stats and billing, and credit quotas reset daily at 00:00 UTC.
+For more info, check out docs.metamask.io.

 What changed since last time you evaluated Infura IPFS

-• Billing tightened: as of September 1, 2025, a $5 monthly minimum applies to active IPFS subscriptions; the included pool is 5 GB storage + 5 GB ingress + 5 GB egress, with overages at $0.08/GB (storage) and $0.12/GB (bandwidth).
-First invoices under this policy started October 1, 2025. (support.metamask.io)
+• They’ve also tightened up on billing: starting September 1, 2025, there’s a $5 monthly minimum for active IPFS subscriptions.
+You’ll get a pool of 5 GB for storage, 5 GB for ingress, and another 5 GB for egress, with extra charges of $0.08/GB for storage and $0.12/GB for bandwidth.
+The first invoices under this new policy began rolling out on October 1, 2025. (support.metamask.io)

 How Infura’s IPFS works in 2026: the actionable details